The Birth Control Pill is also called an Oral Contraceptive.

 The pill is designed to work in three ways:

-- Prevent implantation of a fertilized egg in the uterus.
-It does this my changing the lining of the uterus, making it thinner and more slippery.
+- Prevent implantation of the child in the uterus.
+It does this by changing the lining of the uterus, making it thinner and more slippery.

 - Prevent ovulation.